Skip to main content Link Search Menu Expand Document (external link)

 Crop your clips to their desired size using the Top, Left, Bottom, and Right fields in the Edge Crop settings.
 Edit the pixel count directly by clicking the number and typing in a new number, or scroll while hovering over the bar.

 In the Transform settings, make sure both clips are the same size by typing the same value into the Size percentage field for both of them.
-(For videos with two clips, I recommend 66%.)
+(For videos with two clips, 66% is recommended.)
 Then, position it on the screen by changing the X and Y fields.
 Scrolling can help for finer adjustment.

 If you want to save your settings for these effects for future editing sessions, click the Save icon to the top right of the effect settings box.
 To access them later, press the “Show all custom effects” button (It’s a star with a pencil, above the effects list).